zeldaret/oot-vc/README.md

   Then, copy the app file and place it in the repo as `orig/<version>/content1.app`.

-  You can use [gzinject](https://github.com/krimtonz/gzinject) to perform both of these extraction steps
+  You can use [gzinject](https://github.com/krimtonz/gzinject) to perform both of this extraction step.

 3. Run `python3 configure.py` to generate the build.
 (Note: on Windows you might need to run ``python configure.py``.)